Trams in Fremantle: South (Route S)

 High Street, via city loop (Phillimore Street), South Terrace and Mandurah Road (now part of South Terrace) to Douro Road, South Fremantle.

 A combination of business and pleasure, this line connected central Fremantle with the South Beach foreshore.
 During the week, the South line served commuters heading towards Fremantle, and on summer weekends, people would travel from Perth and further afield to take the South line to South Beach.

 From 1907, the line included a short "city loop", running past the relocated Fremantle railway station in Phillimore Street.
 In 1923, the facilities at South Beach were significantly expanded, with the opening of a Hydrodome.
 The South line remained open until the whole network was closed in 1952.

 East (Route E)

 High Street, Fremantle, via Adelaide Street and Canning Road (now Canning Highway) to Allen Street, East Fremantle.

-In 1909, this line was extended to Petra Street, on the border between East Fremantle and Palmyra.
+In 1909, this line was extended from Allen Street to Petra Street, on the border between East Fremantle and Palmyra.
 On 15 December 1915, the Melville Roads Board opened a further extension along Canning Road, this time to the corner of Stock Road, Bicton.